 Islamic Law

-The Kuwaiti civil code is based on Egyptian Civil law, Islamic Sunni law and customary law and stipulates that in the absence of any legal disposition, the judge has to refer to the principles of Islamic law.
-It is mainly in the family code that such legal dispositions are missing and therefore, Islamic law is applied.
-Shiite citizens may apply Shiite family laws, although a lack of qualified Shiite imams is reported.
-The government does not allow the establishment of non-Sunni religious training institutions, therefore Shiite imams have to be educated abroad.
+The Kuwaiti civil code is based on Egyptian Civil law, Islamic Sunni law and customary law.
+It stipulates that in the absence of any legal disposition, the judge must refer to the principles of Islamic law.
+It is mainly in the family code that such legal dispositions are missing and, therefore, Sharia law is applied.
+Shia Muslims may apply Shia family laws, although there is a lack of qualified Shia imams due to restrictions on non-Sunni training institutions in the country.
+The religious affiliation of the man is used to assign cases to either Sunni or Shia judges.
+If a man is married to a non-Muslim woman, it is his religion that supersedes.
+Members of religious minority groups often resolve conflicts, such as child separation issues, within their communities rather than in the courts, in order to avoid being subject to Sharia law.

 Discrimination against women